qunfengdong/MicroGMT/README.md

   -l ${line}.log -n ${line} -ki
 done
 ```
-&#160;Note: you can also change "-fq1" and "-fq2" to "-fq" to run single end fastq_raw_reads samples.
+&#160;You can also change "-fq1" and "-fq2" to "-fq" to run single end fastq_raw_reads samples.

+&#160;A mapping quality summary will be produced in the log file.

+&#160;You can filter low quality bases by adding "-m" option.
+You can fine tune the BWA alignment by revising the "Prepare_fastq_config.txt" file in MicroGMT.
+It contains parameter settings for BWA.
+Currently these settings are default.
+Just change it if you need, and save it.

 * Step 2 takes in all the vcf files in a folder produced by step 1 at one time.
 So you can first process all the samples by step 1, and then process them all together by step 2:
 ```bash